 Definition of Haram Foods

 At its core, “haram” refers to anything forbidden or prohibited in Islamic law.
-This extends to the realm of food, where specific criteria determine whether a particular item is deemed haram.
+This extends to the realm of haram food, where specific criteria determine whether a particular item is deemed haram.
 Understanding these criteria is essential for individuals seeking to align their dietary choices with their religious beliefs.

 list of haram foods